knewplay/course-vex-vrc-in-c/session2.md

 -->
 * Everything in a computer is just represented as 1s and 0s
 * C has various operators such as +, -, *, //, /, %
-* In C, we categorize data into different "types" based on the kind of information they hold. int for integer, float for decimals, char for letters, etc.
+* In C, we categorize data into different "types" based on the kind of information they hold. int for integer, float for decimals, char for letters, char* for words, etc.
+* `int`, `float`, `char`, `char*`

 ---